Federatedzhang/DFPL/README.md

-This is the core code for  BA-DFPL about training steps.
+This is the core code for  DFPL about training steps.
-If  the paper is accepted, we will release the full code to the public.